 Opening Day of duck season has come and gone, and as you can see, Holly and I did well.
 Very well.
 This is, officially, a pile of ducks, almost all of which we shot ourselves; our friend Bob gave us four of the 14 you see here.
-I hunted both days of Opening Weekend.
-On the opener itself, Holly and I went up to a private ranch near Chico as a guest of Bob and had the time of our lives — the weather was balmy (almost too balmy), the companionship was stellar (check Holly’s blog for her account of our special guest, a vegetarian!), the ducks were flying and our shooting was, well, pretty good.
+So now what?

 First the birds need to be aged, plucked or skinned.

-Generally I don’t age waterfowl too long, because our birds tend to be fat, and duck fat goes rancid fairly fast unless you hang the birds in temperatures under 50 degrees.
-But at those temperatures, aging takes a long time.
+Generally I don’t age waterfowl too long, because our birds tend to be fat, and duck fat goes rancid fairly fast unless you hang the birds in temperatures under 50°F. But at those temperatures, aging takes a long time.
 I wrote extensively on hanging game here if you want more detail.
-My general practice is to hang 1-2 days, then pluck or skin.
+My general practice is to hang 1 or 2 days, then pluck or skin.
 I do know some people who keep ducks — in the feathers and ungutted — in the fridge for a week or more with no ill effects though.

 For step-by-step instructions on skinning, Holly and I made a video on how to skin a duck.